Kyiv will investigate video that appears to show Ukrainian forces shooting Russian prisoners of war

 Some Ukrainian officials dismissed the clip as Russian propaganda, without citing evidence.
 General Valerii Zaluzhnyi, the commander of Ukraine’s armed forces, said in a statement Sunday that Russia had staged videos in an attempt to discredit Ukrainian troops, who he said “strictly adhere to the norms of international humanitarian law.”

 In the five weeks since Russia invaded Ukraine, the war has wrought a litany of horrors.
-Even among then, the stark, methodical brutality on display in the clip stands out.
+Even among them, the stark, methodical brutality on display in the clip stands out.

 A man asks a bloodied soldier where he is from.
 “Talk, b----, talk,” the man says.
 The soldier appears to pass out before he can answer.
 “Next one,” the man says.